vuciv/golf/README.md

 - Fetches the daily challenge from the API.
 - Opens a new buffer with the challenge text and a side-by-side split showing the target text.
 - Begins tracking your keystrokes.

+> Note: The legacy command `:GolfToday` is still supported but will be deprecated in a future version.

 **Play a Random Challenge by Difficulty:**
 In Vim, run: